 "What?"
-Cartman inquired, wandering back over and stopping next to him.
+Cartman asked, wandering back over to him.

-"That gardening shovel," Kyle answered, pointing to a small metal shovel with a wooden handle resting on one of the shelves.
+"That gardening shovel," Kyle said, pointing to a small metal shovel with a wooden handle resting on one of the shelves.

 Cartman snorted.
 "That?" he scoffed, pointing to it as well.
 "You expect me to dig up an enormous fucking hole using that crappy little shovel?!"

 "Well, I don't see a normal sized shovel anywhere, fatass!"
 Kyle said, glaring at him with that same fire in his eyes as before.
 "Besides, the hole doesn't even need to be that big, retard!"